ElizabethN/about_me/community_projects.md

-These are the open source community projects I've led, or helped organize.
+These are the open source community projects I've led or helped organize.

 ## Community Conferences/Events